LTBach/IT007-Practice/README.md

 # IT007-Practice
-This is a place to store report of IT007
+This is IT007's Report Storage